socnetv/app/docs/roadmaps/roadmap_ws15_cancellation_progress_unification.md

 the loader's file-extension auto-detection fallback masked the mistake entirely.
 Both fixed independently; see CHANGELOG for details.

+### P4 — Sixth implementation: `centralityClosenessIR()`, `prestigeDegree()`, `prestigeProximity()` parallelized

+The final three candidates from the audit, done together since they share one fix shape not seen in any earlier WS15 P4 work: all three used to mutate shared class-frequency/sum/min/max bookkeeping (`resolveClasses()`, `minmax()`, and hand-inlined min/max/sum) *inline* during the per-vertex loop, rather than in a deferred sequential pass - a real thread-safety hazard, since `resolveClasses()` mutates a shared `QHash` and the sum/min/max writes are plain compare-and-assign, both unsafe under concurrent access.
+Fixed by computing only the per-vertex value inside each `blockingMap` step (safe - each vertex only ever reads the APSP cache and writes its own `GraphVertex` fields) and moving the shared bookkeeping to a sequential pass afterward that reads back each vertex's now-cached score - same split as `clusteringCoefficient()`.
+Isolated/disabled vertices are skipped in both the parallel step and the sequential pass, matching each function's pre-existing "leave the stale value untouched" behavior exactly.

+`prestigeDegree()` additionally had its own inline `m_graphIsSymmetric = false` write - the same hazard `centralityDegree()` hit and fixed earlier, fixed here the same way (`QAtomicInteger<bool>` OR-reduce).

+Measured (not assumed) on a 1000-node/10,000-edge network: `centralityClosenessIR()` + `prestigeProximity()` combined (isolated together since both depend on the same warmed APSP cache) - **297ms sequential vs. 64ms parallel, ~4.6x**. `prestigeDegree()` alone showed no measurable win at this scale (2ms parallel vs. 9ms sequential, both too cheap to register meaningfully) - the same conclusion as `centralityDegree()`'s, consistent with both being a flat O(N) or O(N × degree) per-vertex scan rather than genuine O(N²)/O(N³) work.
+All three verified
+correct: the fields each function actually writes (`IRCC`/`SIRCC`, `PP`/`SPP`, `DP`/`SDP`) were bit-identical between sequential and parallel runs; unrelated fields elsewhere in the same JSON dump (`BC`, `PRP`, `PC`, `SPC`) showed pre-existing last-ULP floating-point differences confirmed present even between two runs of the unmodified sequential code, not a regression from this work.

+This completes every candidate named in the original P4 audit.

 ## What Remains Open

-- **P4 implementation, remaining candidates**: `centralityClosenessIR`/`prestigeDegree`/
-  `prestigeProximity` - not yet started.
-These need a different fix shape than anything done so
-  far: all three mutate shared class-frequency/min/max/sum bookkeeping (`resolveClasses()`, `minmax()`, and hand-inlined min/max/sum) inline during the per-vertex loop rather than in a deferred sequential pass, which would race under `blockingMap`.
-The fix is to compute only the per-vertex value inside the parallel step (safe - each vertex only writes its own `GraphVertex` fields) and move the class/min/max/sum bookkeeping to a sequential pass afterward, extending the sequential tail loops these functions already have for variance/mean.
+Nothing from the original P4 audit - all named candidates are parallelized.
+Future work would require a new audit pass (e.g. `createMatrixSimilarityMatching`/`Matrix::distancesMatrix()`/ `pearsonCorrelationCoefficients()`, noted in the audit as needing a `cancelCheck`-style `Matrix` API change first) rather than continuing this list.

 While investigating P3's Cancel-button fix, tracing a distance-based analysis end to end also surfaced a reproducible crash in the `--interactive-script` command dispatcher (a script-ordering